abhinav37-git/capstone-project/README.md

 - [Web App Demonstation](#web-app-demonstration)

 ## Introduction
 This project is a web application designed as an educational module platform.
 It provides a structured way to organize and present learning content across different subjects.
-Users can browse subjects and access individual modules within those subjects.
+The platform supports multiple user roles (Admin, Teacher, Student) with role-specific features and access controls.

 ## Features
 ### Implemented